 I love the character of an old piece.
 And now this looks like one….in a good way!

 For the base I used Annie Sloan Chalk Paint in Old White.

-I distressed the edges a bit and then put a coat of Minwax Polycrylic over it to seal the paint.
+I distressed the edges a bit and then put a coat of polycrylic over it to seal the paint.